singhenso/KPBS-Pre-Interview-Assignment/README.md

 3. Document your work to a staff member that has little to no technical understanding who asked you to resolve one of these issues or implement a design or development request.
 4. Create an email or Slack message to a Digital department team member showing how you'd ask for help when you're stuck trying trying to complete a task, fix a bug, or generally get "unstuck".
 5. The footer has been intentionally left blank.
 Implement one similar to what appears on kpbs.org.

+## 1.3.
+Notes

+- The fix for the JS issues was to have near the end of the body